-You will have access to our library's collection of current government documents and statistical information conveniently available to use for your research needs.
+You will have access to our library's collection of statistical information conveniently available to use for your research needs.

 What careers are available with an economics degree?

 Most students pursuing a bachelor's degree in economics intend to continue with graduate studies in economics or business at some point in their careers.
 Business economists work in such fields/positions as: